 Energy Fellows Institute

 Energy Fellows Institute (EFI) is an executive immersion program providing a platform for the exchange of ideas, opportunity, skills and community, in order to develop leaders ready to succeed in world-changing advanced energy business.
 The six-day deep dive, over a period of two months, into Colorado’s clean energy and clean technology ecosystem is held annually.
-The 10th annual Energy Fellows Institute will be held in May and June 2021.
+Dates for the 10th annual Energy Fellows Institute are May 13, 14, 20, 21 and June 3, 4, 2021.

 Through a competitive process, up to 15 Fellows will be chosen to join a growing list of exceptional cleantech executive alumni.
-Applications will open Janurary 21, 2021.
+Applications will open January 20, 2021 and will remain open until all of the spots have been filled.
 Email Mary Austin or Haley Whittaker for more information.

 Student Fellow Opportunities